PaulShamoon/3-Days-In-Italy/docs/user_flow.md

 - Busy level defines **place count per day**, not hour budgets
 - Region is chosen once (by user text or LLM) and **locked in code** for the rest of the session
 - Itinerary generation is **fully deterministic** — no LLM call, to keep feasibility math reliable
-- Prompt limit: **500 characters**, validated on both frontend and backend
+- Prompt limit: **15-500 characters**, validated on both frontend and backend
 - Same prompt-input component/validator reused for both initial input and refinement input
+- Out-of-region requests during refinement surface a message and require the user to manually start a new trip — there is no automatic "switch region" action